justinhj/justinhj.github.io/_posts/2018-05-06-hacker-news-api-4.md

 # The Future of Future

-Scala's Future is a simple to use abstraction that lets you work values that typically will take some time to compute.
-Common examples are fetching some data from a database or networked service.
+Scala's Future is a simple to use abstraction that lets you work with values that typically will take some time to compute.
+Common examples are fetching some data from a database or calling a remote service endpoint.
 In imperative programming, you would probably have the DB operation start on another thread and ask that thread to 'callback' to you when it's done.
 Scala's Future provides an ExecutionContext, essentially the instructions and configuration for how to run the Future code.
 Every Future must have an implicit ExecutionContext in scope, although you can pass one explicitly if you like.

 Once created a Future will usually execute immediately (it could be that it is asked to run on a thread pool that is busy and it will have to wait for a place in the queue.)
 Once executed it will complete by setting its value (or return an error if it fails).
 As a user of the Future we must eventually wait for it somehow, for example using the blocking call Await.result.
 This will wait for the Future to get its value set by a successful operation, or for the Future's error to be set, or finally it the Await operation itself could timeout.